[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 John 7:37-39

 We are so familiar with the readings for Pentecost Sunday, I thought it might be interesting instead to look at the readings for the Vigil Mass of the evening before.
 They are chosen as background to the event and to say they are exciting would be an understatement.
-I suggest that these might be read through first since they open up vistas essential to understanding the Pentecost event.
+You might like to read through all these first since they open up a wide vista essential to understanding the Pentecost event.

 It is common to say that Pentecost is the birthday of the church, but I wonder if that is an appropriate comment for this day's celebration?
 The readings of the Vigil Mass sketch the framework of God's New Creation on a vast canvas.

 1. The scene is set with the separation of peoples as a result of their vain, presumptuous attempt to build a tower that would reach to heaven.
-And then the healing:
+And then begins the healing...

 2. Coming down on the mountain in a cloud God declares his intention to make the Israelites his own people, "a kingdom of priests, a holy nation."
 The people respond willingly, pledging to do "everything the Lord has said.”